 From the beginning of the Ming Dynasty onward, martial arts of the Shaolin school had been growing more and more sophisticated and more mature, which the branches of martial arts growing in number, too.
 So far as Shaolin repertoire of martial arts is concerned, the number of such arts has now amounted to several hundred; among them are boxing, broad sword, spear, double-edged sword, quarterstaff, qigong, jumping and soft treading, developing prowess potential, juvenile wushu, etc. In fact though these martial arts were originally developed by forefathers of Shaolin Monastery, in developing them they did try their best to draw from the strong points of martial arts developed by other wushu schools.
 Notwithstanding Shaolin Kung Fu has never been assimilating successful techniques of other schools at the cost of its uniqueness.

-Generally speaking, Shaolin Kung Fu consists of three major categories:
+Shaolin Kung Fu consists of three major categories:

 (1) Boxing.
 Boxing includes such varieties as arhat boxing, liuhe boxing, xinyi boxing, hong boxing.